saracarsanaro/genome-analysis/NGS_sequencing_analysis.md

 ### Reference Genome and Sequencing Technologies
 A reference genome (also known as a reference assembly) is a digital nucleic acid sequence database, assembled as a representative example of the set of genes in one idealized individual organism of a species.
 The most recent human reference genome, GRCh38, is derived from thirteen anonymous volunteers.

+Next-Generation Sequencing (Second Generation) is characterized by ultra-high throughput and massively parallel sequencing, and the need to prepare amplified sequencing banks before starting the sequencing of amplified DNA clones.
+These include [Illumina](https://www.illumina.com/science/technology/next-generation-sequencing/sequencing-technology.html), [ABI SOLiD](https://www.youtube.com/watch?v=nlvyF8bFDwM&ab_channel=KamleshSahu), and [Ion Torrent](https://www.youtube.com/watch?v=zBPKj0mMcDg&ab_channel=ThermoFisherScientific).
+Third Generation Sequencing technologies are classified as single molecule sequencing, and have the capability to produce substantially longer reads with higher error rates.
+Some examples include [Pacific Biosciences](https://www.pacb.com/) and [Oxford Nanopore](https://www.youtube.com/watch?v=GUb1TZvMWsw&t=17s&ab_channel=OxfordNanoporeTechnologies).

+The [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) stores original, unprocessed sequencing data generated as part of published projects and studies.
+It was designed to prevent the loss of original sequencing data.
 ### Genome Sequence Assembly
+Phred Quality Scores were established during the HGP and tell you how confident the call is for each nucleotide sequenced.
+Quality scores are important in NGS data analysis, and are encoded in FASTQ files.

 ### Variant Calling

 ### Metagenomics
+Metagenomics is the study of genetic material obtained from environmental samples.
+Generally, NGS is performed on a sample and the reads are aligned to potential reference genomes to detect matches.
+Publically available tools for the analysis of metagenomes include [Real-Time Metagenomics](), [Rapid Annotation using Subsystem Technology (RAST)](), [Pipeline Analysis for Next Generation Amplicons (PANGEA)](), [Metagenomics tutorials in Galaxy](https://galaxyproject.github.io/training-material/topics/metagenomics/), and [Metagenome Analyzer (MEGAN)]()

 ### SNPs
 A polymorphism involves one of two or more variants of a particular DNA sequence, with some definitions requiring the least common allele to have a frequency of about 1% or greater.
 A SNP is a substitution of a single nucleotide at a specific position in the genome.